yoctoproject/poky/documentation/ref-manual/variables.rst

       class, this variable points to the directory in which the recipe's source code is built, which is outside of the OpenEmbedded build system.
-When set, this variable sets the :term:`B` variable, which is what the OpenEmbedded build system uses to locate the Build Directory.
+When set, this variable sets the :term:`B` variable, which is what the OpenEmbedded build system uses to locate the :term:`Build Directory`.

       See the ":ref:`ref-classes-externalsrc`" section for details.
 You can also find information on how to use this variable in the